Carl Wittman

 Carl Wittman (February 23, 1943 – January 22, 1986) was a member of the national council of Students for a Democratic Society (SDS) and later an activist for LGBT rights.
 He co-authored "An Interracial Movement of the Poor?"
 (1963) with Tom Hayden and wrote "A Gay Manifesto" (1970).
-Wittman declined hospital treatment for AIDS and died by suicide by drug overdose at home in North Carolina.
+Wittman declined hospital treatment for AIDS and died of suicide by drug overdose at home in North Carolina.

 Early activism

 In 1960, Wittman entered Swarthmore College where he became a student activist.
 Wittman spent summers doing civil rights work in the South, and joined the national council of Students for a Democratic Society (SDS).
 In 1966, after becoming disillusioned with homophobia in the New Left, Wittman left SDS.
 Wittman married Mimi Feingold the same year.

 In 1967, Wittman moved to San Francisco with Feingold where they lived with other activists in an anti-draft commune.
 Wittman turned in his draft card to the Oakland Induction Center in October 1967 during Stop the Draft Week.